dymmond/esmerald/docs/databases/tortoise/models.md

 ### The functions available

-Using simply this model it doesn't bring too much benefits as it si something you can do easily and fast but the functionality applied to this model is already something that can be something that requires some extra time to assemble.
+Using simply this model it does not bring too much benefits as it si something you can do easily and fast but the functionality applied to this model is already something that can be something that requires some extra time to assemble.